 JSTD - Justice Studies

-JSTD 466 - Seminar in Justice Studies (4)
+JSTD 466 – Senior Seminar in Justice Studies (4)

 Students integrate their understanding of theory, research and policy relating to crime and justice.
 Two extensive writing assignments will consist of a grant proposal, research/program design, or law review.

-Prerequisite: Senior standing, POL 332, SOC 302, SOC 309, 12 additional credit hours of justice studies courses and a minumum 2.0 G.P.A., or consent of department chair.
+Prerequisite: Senior standing, POL 332, SOC 302, SOC 309, 12 additional credit hours of justice studies courses and a minimum 2.0 G.P.A., or consent of department chair.

 Offered: Fall, Spring.